Julius Mader

-Julius Mader (7 October 1928 – 17 May 2000), also known by his alias Thomas Bergner, was a German jurist, political scientist, journalist and writer.
+Julius Mader (7 October 1928 – 17 May 2000), also known as Thomas Bergner, was a German journalist, writer, and political scientist who wrote extensively on espionage.

-Life
+Early life

 Mader came from a lower-middle-class family.
-Along with millions of other ethnic Germans, his family was forcibly relocated in 1945, ending up in the Soviet occupation zone of what remained of Germany, a region which was in the process of becoming the German Democratic Republic.
+His family was forcibly relocated in 1945, ending up in the Soviet occupation zone of what remained of Germany, a region in the process of becoming the German Democratic Republic.